Technical leadership with a business edge.

 Luxury e-commerce

 Three cities, three teams, one architecture.
 Distributed teams in Berlin, Geneva, and Shanghai building a luxury brand's e-commerce platform for China.
 Localization in Chinese and compliance with Chinese authority security requirements.
-Coordinating architectural decisions across three time zones where a wrong assumption would have blocked the entire market.
+Architectural decisions coordinated across three time zones.

 Mobility & traffic management

 Multiple national traffic sources, each with a different schema and update cycle.
 No single source of truth, and consumers relying on the output daily.
-A silent data inconsistency would have propagated through every downstream service.
 18 microservices on AWS, 10,000+ events/day, 99.9% uptime.
 Serving HERE, TomTom, Radio24.
 In production since 2017.

 Public sector

 400K+ entities, 9M+ API calls/hour at peak.
 Requirements still forming while the architecture needed to proceed.
-The first step was finding the real constraints: optimizing Redis to relieve database pressure and building a roadmap from monolith toward modular architecture.
+Optimizing Redis to relieve database pressure and building a roadmap from monolith toward modular architecture.

 Enterprise content